 Video visits bring you face-to-face with a team of urgent care doctors and clinicians so you can get expert treatment and care quickly – and all from the comfort of home.

 Just like a walk-in visit, your doctor or clinician will listen to your health concerns and symptoms, ask questions to understand your medical history and work with you to create a tailored treatment plan.
+Video visits are billed the same as in-person visits.

 Now, if you’re experiencing heart attack or stroke symptoms such as chest or upper body pain, chest pressure, numbness or shortness of breath, call 911 immediately or have someone drive you to the emergency room.